 Those users who cannot afford access to the Internet need targeted subsidies through universal access funds.
 These subsidies can be provided directly or through shared infrastructure.
-Demand-side initiatives, and schools, and promote initiatives that stimulate the such as e-government services and national research and education networks, can have a significant impact on Internet usage.
-Governments need to commit resources to increase access at community centres and local public institution facilities, such as libraries uptake of e-services.
+Demand-side initiatives, such as e-government services and national research and education networks, can have a significant impact uptake of e-services.